 1 Scope

-The present document specifies the requirements of how intelligence is applied to the network and applications in different scenarios to improve experience of service provision and network operation.
+The purpose of the present document is to specify the requirements of how intelligence is applied to the network and applications in different scenarios to improve experience of service provision and network operation.
 Also, how intelligence enables dynamic autonomous behaviour and adaptive policy driven operation in a changing context.
 The ENI requirements are based on the ENI use case document and identified requirements from other SDOs.
 These requirements will form the base for the architecture design work.

-In Release 3 the present document that is a specification will add:

-Requirements derived from API descriptions.

-Requirements derived from System Architecture.

-Requirements derived from new use cases.
+In Release 4, this document will add the requirements abstracted from new use cases and PoCs, as well as from the deliverables of other release 4 ENI work.

 2 References